On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Introduction

-In view of the construction of our data set, we construct the family of distributions as a composition of univariate sets for each component of the cost vector.
-This construction enables to decouple the solution procedure for the DRO problem into two consecutive stages.
-At the first stage we retrieve the worst-case expected costs by solving univariate convex optimization problems; at the second stage we solve a deterministic version of the combinatorial optimization problem.
-This observation satisfies the requirement in (\textit{iii}).
+With respect to the second research question, $\mathbf{Q2}$, our solution procedure for the aforementioned DRO problem is divided into two consecutive stages.
+In the first stage we retrieve the worst-case expected costs by solving univariate convex optimization problems for each component of the cost vector; in the second stage we solve a deterministic version of the underlying mixed-integer programming (MIP) problem.
+As a result, the DRO problem can be solved rather effectively whenever there exists an effective algorithm for the nominal MIP problem.

-At the same time, even if the data set is complete, then a straightforward implementation of the DRO approach in \cite{VanParys2020} to a combinatorial optimization problem setting is computationally difficult.
-Namely, it results in a non-linear MIP problem.
-Nevertheless, some modification of the approach in \cite{VanParys2020} is examined within our numerical experiments.

-One natural limitation of our approach is that we exploit the decision-maker's \textit{expected loss} as the objective criterion in (\ref{stochastic programming problem}), i.e., $\gamma(\mathbf{c}, \mathbf{x}) = \mathbf{c}^\top \mathbf{x}$.
-First, we note that routing decisions with the least expected cost are used in intelligent transportation and in-vehicle route guidance systems \cite{Fu1998}; we also refer to \cite{Ketkov2021} for some motivation behind the expected loss criterion in a data-driven framework.

-Importantly, the expected loss is completely defined by the mean of the cost vector $\mathbf{c}$.
-This observation simplifies the form of stochastic optimization problem (\ref{stochastic programming problem}), i.e., the objective function $f(\mathbf{x}, \mathbb{Q}^*)$ can be partitioned into $|A|$ terms with respect to individual actions $a \in A$.
-Some other possible objective criteria are briefly discussed in Section \ref{sec: conclusion}.

-Finally, we conduct computational experiments where the proposed DRO approach is applied to a class of data-driven shortest path problems.
-It turns out that under some parameter settings our approach outperforms several other benchmark approaches.
-Specifically, we consider prediction and prescription rules induced by standard measure concentration inequalities for the expected loss and by some modification of the DRO formulation in \cite{VanParys2020}.
+One natural limitation of our approach is that the objective criterion in (\ref{stochastic programming problem}) is assumed to be linear in the uncertain parameters.
+Intuitively, under this assumption we may shrink the probability space to the set of univariate distributions and consider component-wise ambiguity sets.
+It can also be argued that a straightforward implementation of the DRO approach from \cite{VanParys2020} with a discrete set of feasible decisions results in a substantially non-linear MIP problem, which cannot be solved at hand using off-the-shelf solvers; see Section \ref{subsec: benchmark approaches} for more details.

+Finally, we consider the research question \textbf{Q3} in our numerical study, where the out-of-sample performance of the proposed model in analyzed with respect to several classes of combinatorial optimization problems.
+From the practical perspective, we demonstrate that solutions with a reasonably good quality can be obtained whenever the items with lower expected costs are observed more often than the items with higher expected costs.
+The latter observation seems to be relevant, e.g., if the historical data is collected by trial and errors through multiple decision epochs; recall our discussion of the online learning problem settings at the beginning of this section.
+In addition, we compare the DRO approach with several benchmark solution approaches based on measure concentration inequalities or truncation of the training data set and using the model of Van Parys~et~al.~\cite{VanParys2020}.